Asozykina/Extreme-Sparsity-by-Input-Monotone-Neural-Networks-ML-project-2021-/README.md

 Every function R^D-> R can be represented as a sum of monotone decreasing and increasing functions.
 Thus, one may consider learning any function by a pair of monotone increasing and decreasing Neural Networks.
 Monitonicity can be achieved via using monotone activations and keeping some weights of the network positive.
 The potential advantage of this approach is SPARSITY which naturally arises due to weight clamping (although this may reduce expressiveness & complicate training).
 This project is to study this expressiveness & sparsification ability of such networks.

+To run the experiments, please download the datasets listed below and follow the instructions from notebooks.

 # General Project Goals
 Consider classical Fully Connected & Convolutional architectures (such as ResNet, U-Net, AlexNet), "monotonize" them.
 Test the performance of such networks on various datasets to assess whether they can provide nearly state-of-the-art performance.
 Report the sparsification of the networks.
 Consider same setup with additional L1-regularization (or Group-LASSO).	"